-Run the below commands to download, unzip, make executable, and execute the script on your server:
+Run the following commands to download, unzip, make executable, and execute the script on your server:

 # wget http://kb.sp.parallels.com/Attachments/kcs-19590/chroot_update.zip # unzip chroot_update.zip # chmod +x chroot_update.sh # ./chroot_update.sh --help

 # ./chroot_update.sh --help Manage chrooted template in /var/www/vhosts/chroot and apply it to domains.
 Usage: ./chroot_update.sh --install ./chroot_update.sh --update Create default chrooted environment or update existing one using actual libraries from the system. ./chroot_update.sh --add <path> Add program to chrooted environment.
 All linked libraries will be copied as well.
 Program will always be put in /bin directory of chrooted environment. ./chroot_update.sh --devices Add additional devices to chrooted environment template.
 List of devices added includes: /dev/tty, /dev/urandom, /dev/ptmx and /dev/zero.
 Useful for some commands like 'rsync', 'ssh' etc. ./chroot_update.sh --remove <domain,...> ./chroot_update.sh --remove all Remove chrooted environment from specific domains (comma-separated list) or all domains with enabled chrooted shell if no domains are given.
 Useful if full re-initialization of chrooted shell environment on domain is needed. ./chroot_update.sh --apply <domain,...> ./chroot_update.sh --apply all Apply new chrooted template to specific domains (comma-separated list) or all domains with enabled chrooted shell if no domains are given.
 This operation is necessary to apply changes done by '--install', '--add' and '--devices' commands to specific or all domains.

 To add the SSH command into the chrooted environment template, follow these steps: